Nuu-chah-nulth language

 It is the first language of the indigenous peoples of the Pacific Northwest Coast to have documentary written materials describing it.
 In the 1780s, Captains Vancouver, Quadra, and other European explorers and traders frequented Nootka Sound and the other Nuu-chah-nulth communities, making reports of their voyages.
-From 1803–1805 John R. Jewitt, an English blacksmith, was held captive by chief Maquinna at Nootka Sound.
+From 1803 to 1805 John R. Jewitt, an English blacksmith, was held captive by chief Maquinna at Nootka Sound.
 He made an effort to learn the language, and in 1815 published a memoir with a brief glossary of its terms.

 Name

 The provenance of the term "Nuu-chah-nulth", meaning "along the outside [of Vancouver Island]" dates from the 1970s, when the various groups of speakers of this language joined together, disliking the term "Nootka" (which means "go around" and was mistakenly understood to be the name of a place, which was actually called Yuquot).
 The name given by earlier sources for this language is Tahkaht; that name was used also to refer to themselves (the root aht means "people").